 On one hand the hull has to be as lightweight as possible, in order to reduce resistance.
-On the other hand, the hull has to strong enough in order to be able to withstand the loads.
+On the other hand, the hull has to be strong enough in order to be able to withstand the loads.
 Therefore, the hull is made out of carbon fiber, which is a lightweight and strong material at the same time.
+The carbon fiber is glued onto a honeycomb core material.
+A lightweight and strong hull is realised once the carbon fiber is cured in a heat oven.
+Furthermore, extra stiffness and shape retention is accomplished by ribs and spars.
+In order to make the boat waterproof, the carbon fiber is wrapped with a polymer layer.
+Hereafter, the hull is ready to face the waves.

 Benieuwd naar de boot in actie?